okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget-deprecated-functions/main/index.md

 The `showSignIn` method is one of three similar methods in the Sign-In Widget:

 [showSignIn](https://github.com/okta/okta-signin-widget#showsignin) &mdash; Use this method for most use cases.
 On success, the Promise resolves.
 On error, the Promise is rejected.
-If a redirect, redirects to Okta or another identity provider (IdP).
+If the result is a redirect, redirects to Okta or another identity provider (IdP).
 The responses and errors are the same as those for [renderEl](https://github.com/okta/okta-signin-widget#renderel).

 [showSignInAndRedirect](https://github.com/okta/okta-signin-widget#showsigninandredirect) &mdash; Use this method to define the flow so that it always include a redirect URI.
 This is the recommended method for server-side web apps.